Performance Breakdown

 Hair Wrap [on Carpet]

-The Gen5 Detect’s high airflow, improved agitation, and combs help it pick up 100% in all the tests between five and twelve-inch strands.
+The Gen5 Detect’s high airflow, improved agitation, and combs help it pick up 100% of the strands in all tests, ranging from five to twelve inches.

 - 5-inch hair: 100%